dfang10/CMPM-121-Final-game/README.md

 # Devlog Entry - [11/21/2025]
 ## How we satisfied the software requirements
+The third party rendering library we used is Groverburder’s 3D (g3d) engine.
+This rendering library is compatible with LOVE2D allowing us to implement 3d assets along with the physics mechanics.
+Our game fulfills the F1 requirements, as a puzzle game build on a platform that originally doesn’t support 3D rendering/physics simulation but with the help of Groverburger’s 3D engine we implemented 3D assets and physics mechanics.
+The puzzle involves the player having to push a box over the red death zone so the player can have a platform to jump over the death zone.

 ## Reflection
+We continued using Love2d.
+Are tools expanded compared to the original plan.
+We initially stated at visual studio code and Pixilart as our only tools but we expanded to use Groverburger’s 3D (g3d) for use of 3D features in LOVE2D.
+Our team roles also changed as we recognized that some members have more programming experience.
+We switched roles to better enhance the flow of the project and allow teammates with more knowledge an opportunity to take on leadership roles.

 ## Introducing the team
 ### Anson Fong - Testing Lead